Geoff Everett: 1970s to 1990s

 Gerry McAvoy (right) and Brendan O'Neil (left) when not playing with Rory Gallagher, joined Everett (middle) in a three-piece band called The Mosquitoes.

-In 1979 Evertt was part of Screaming Lord Sutch & The Savages.
+In 1979 Everett was part of Screaming Lord Sutch & The Savages.
 The line up included Dave Sutch on lead vocals, himself on lead guitar, Tony Ellis on bass and Mike Crawford on drums.

 2000s

 The 25 November 2009 issue of Your Medway magazine had the Geoff Everett Band at no. 3 in the Top Five Kent Gigs.
 They were also appearing at the Royal Mail in Lydd on 4 December.

 In 2012, his band released the album, The Quick and the Dead which featured Mollie Marriott, Tim Hinkley, Dave Swarbrick, and Albert Lee & Gary Barnacle on various tracks.

 Also in 2015 the song "Bad Bad Man" from the album "The Quick and The Dead" was included on the Sci-Fi Horror film Tremors 5: Bloodlines released by Universal Studios.
 The song is used as incidental music.

-His album Cut and Run did get a good review by Ger Ready to Rock with some comparison to ACDC being made.
+His album Cut and Run did get a good review by Ger Ready to Rock with some comparison to AC/DC being made.

 The Geoff Everett Band was booked to appear at the Dr Jekylls club on 25 July 2021.